 The heartwarming part of the story, if there could ever be, is when Otto is given Anne’s diaries.
 He expressed how he didn’t know the deep thoughts of his daughter.
 Anne always wanted to be published and so Otto made her wish come true.
 It’s why today the book has been published in over 60 languages so that everyone may know Anne’s story.

 Wow, what a packed day.
 We saw and experienced so much.
-Stayed turned for Part 3!
+Now, check out Part III!